-The rooms are spacious, clean and has all you need for a fraction of the price of a high end property.
+The rooms are spacious, clean and have all you need for a fraction of the price of a high-end property.

-I really liked how friendly the staff are to us too.
+I really liked how friendly the staff was to us too.

 When we left for the ‘chap’ on the reception desk remembered us from last time, and offered to get me a coffee whilst we waited for our early morning taxi to the airport – fabulous service!